Rizzo delivers again for new team, Yankees rout Orioles 10-3

 TRAINER’S ROOM

-Orioles: Baltimore purchased the contract of RHP Marcos Diplán from Triple-A Norfolk. … RHP Dusten Knight also had his contract purchased from Norfolk. … RHP Shaun Saunders and INF Domingo Leyba were designated for assignment.
+Orioles: Baltimore purchased the contract of RHP Marcos Diplán from Triple-A Norfolk. … RHP Dusten Knight also had his contract purchased from Norfolk.
+He made his debut in the eighth inning and gave up two runs off three hits. … RHP Shaun Saunders and INF Domingo Leyba were designated for assignment.

-Yankees: OF Jonathan Davis, who was picked up on waivers from Toronto, was added to the roster.
+Yankees: Davis, who was picked up on waivers from Toronto, was added to the roster. … OF Greg Allen, who was brought on to the roster as a replacement player, was sent to Triple-A Scranton/Wilkes-Barre following the game.

 TAKING HIS TIME